 The Seven Steps in a Preliminary Search of U.S. Patents and Published Patent Applications

-Seven Step Strategy Tutorial and Handout
+Seven Step Strategy Handout and Tutorial

 The Patent and Trademark Resource Center Program also provides a CBT (computer based training) tutorial with a detailed review of the Seven Step Strategy.
 The current CBT covers searching using U.S. Patent Classification.
 An updated version of this CBT with Cooperative Patent Classification (CPC) is under construction.